norment/open-science/README.md

 E.g. `svn export https://github.com/norment/open-science/trunk/2021_Roelfs_TranslPsych_MentalHealth_ICA_GWAS` will download the entire folder with data and code related to that publication only.

-Currently, the `svn` method **doesn't** automatically download the files in the LFS-storage.
+Currently, the `svn` method **does not** automatically download the files in the LFS-storage.
 When there's a command line method to download LFS files, it'll be added here.
 Until then, you can download the files in LFS manually via the website.

 ### Uploading data